Triadai/react-multiselect/README.md

+Please get in touch with me if you have any issues or suggestions for this project.
+I am actively developing and taking requests for new features.
+You can contact me via e-mail at [james@neodon.com](mailto:james@neodon.com).

 # Reactive MultiSelect

 Reactive MultiSelect is a client-side web component that presents the user with a list of items and allows them to filter and select one or more of them.